-The Samsung Galaxy S23 Ultra’s amazing camera is worth the high price | CNN Underscored
+Galaxy S23 Ultra review | CNN Underscored

 The Galaxy S23 Ultra packs a 5,000mAh battery, which is the same size as the battery in last year’s S22 Ultra.
 Unlike that phone, the S23 Ultra is somehow able to last even longer on a full charge.
 We found the S22 Ultra could last about a day and a half, whereas the S23 Ultra could get you easily through two full days.

-I kid you not, I’ll unplug the phone at about 7:30 am, use it all day long to handle my everyday tasks and take plenty of pictures, then end my day around 11 pm and still have 55-65%left in the tank.
+I kid you not, I’ll unplug the phone at about 7:30 a.m., use it all day long to handle my everyday tasks and take plenty of pictures, then end my day around 11 p.m. and still have 55% to 65% left in the tank.
 Plus, standby time is stupendous — I only ever lose about 5% to 6% when leaving the phone off its charger at night.

-The device is equipped with 45W fast wired charging which, while not the fastest you’ll find in the US, is ample to charge from zero to 50 percent in about 30 minutes.
+The device is equipped with 45W fast wired charging which, while not the fastest you’ll find in the US, is ample to charge from zero to 50% in about 30 minutes.
 You also get 15W wireless charging and 4.5W reverse wireless charging, allowing you to recharge your earbuds on the go.
 Samsung definitely included everything you’ll need when it comes to juicing up.

 What we didn’t like about it